MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

     > [!NOTE]
     > Depending on wether you are an admin or not, you'll be able to create new deployment profiles from here.
 If you are a maker the likelihood is that an administrator from your organization has made some profiles available for you to choose from.
 If still nothing suits what you want, you'll need to work with your administrator to request a new profile.

 1. Once you have a profile associated, you can also begin to configure your solution for deployment. **Select the Configure Deployment Settings link** under the name of the Solution.
-On the configuration deployment page, you'll see the following items
+On the configuration deployment page, you'll see the following items:

-   - Deployment Environment List (for example, Validation, Test, and Production)
+   - Deployment Environment List (for example, Validation, Test, and Production).

      - The environments listed are the ones configured in the deployment steps in the deployment profiles created by the administrator.